zachyo/plusdemic-framer/README.md

 # PlusDemic

-This was a tutorial insights into using framer-motion.
+This was a tutorial insight into using framer-motion.

 # Live preview